JP Morgan Maintains Moderna (MRNA) Neutral Recommendation

 What are Other Shareholders Doing?

-TDEAX - Touchstone Dynamic Equity Fund A holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing a decrease of 16.80%.
-The firm increased its portfolio allocation in MRNA by 24.57% over the last quarter.
+Mark Asset Management holds 44K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing an increase of 77.48%.
+The firm increased its portfolio allocation in MRNA by 521.76% over the last quarter.

-Intercontinental Wealth Advisors holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 26K shares, representing a decrease of 1,733.36%.
-The firm decreased its portfolio allocation in MRNA by 99.99% over the last quarter.
+BBUS - JPMorgan BetaBuilders U.S. Equity ETF holds 13K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 13K shares, representing an increase of 0.29%.
+The firm increased its portfolio allocation in MRNA by 9.53% over the last quarter.

-GERM - ETFMG Treatments, Testing and Advancements ETF holds 5K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 11K shares, representing a decrease of 94.78%.
-The firm decreased its portfolio allocation in MRNA by 30.01% over the last quarter.
+EVSAX - Wells Fargo Disciplined U.S. Core Fund holds 15K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 15K shares, representing a decrease of 2.34%.
+The firm increased its portfolio allocation in MRNA by 12.70% over the last quarter.

-QRFT - QRAFT AI-Enhanced U.S. Large Cap ETF holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 8.57%.
-The firm increased its portfolio allocation in MRNA by 70.21% over the last quarter.
+National Pension Service holds 498K shares representing 0.13% ownership of the company.
+In it's prior filing, the firm reported owning 508K shares, representing a decrease of 1.84%.
+The firm increased its portfolio allocation in MRNA by 40.83% over the last quarter.

-FHLC - Fidelity MSCI Health Care Index ETF holds 179K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 179K shares, representing a decrease of 0.00%.
-The firm increased its portfolio allocation in MRNA by 13.42% over the last quarter.
+MML SERIES INVESTMENT FUND - MML Equity Index Fund Class I holds 6K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 6K shares, representing a decrease of 4.64%.
+The firm increased its portfolio allocation in MRNA by 39.81% over the last quarter.

 What is the Fund Sentiment?